hawx/clive/README.md

 ## Commands

-Commands can be defined using `#command`.
-They can be used to group related Options acting as a kind of namespace.
-But Commands are also fully featured Options so can take arguments as well.
-They can be created with multiple names.
+Commands are defined using `#command`.
+They can be used to group related Options together acting like a namespace, but Commands are fully featured Options so can also take arguments.
+Commands can be created with multiple names.

 ``` ruby
 desc 'Create a new project'